All Episodes

 It's been a while since I've been down there, but I did see a lot of improvement the last time I was down there.

-Agriculture wise, everything's fine.
+Agriculture-wise, everything's fine.

-Um, the only thing that we're really having problems with, honestly, 100% is just the engineering with the pumps and everything.
+The only thing that we're really having problems with, honestly, 100% is just the engineering with the pumps and everything.

-I don't know if you've seen anything about that, but we had some pumps go down and then uh New Orleans.
+I don't know if you've seen anything about that, but we had some pumps go down and then New Orleans for a good three days off of 14 inches of rain, Sean.

-Well, uh, that's not funny.
+Well, that's not funny.

-Oh, B plus automatically.
+Oh, B plus, automatically.

-We're gonna we're gonna rebuild no matter what.
+We're going to rebuild no matter what.

 No matter what.